 Avoiding Star Trails:

-• Rule of 500: To prevent star trails, use the rule of 500 (500 divided by the focal length of your lens).
-For example, with a 20mm lens, use a shutter speed of up to 25 seconds.
+Rule of 500: To keep star trails from appearing in the sky, apply the rule of 500 (500 divided by the focal length of the lens used).
+For example, if a 20mm lens is being used, shutter speeds of as much as 25 seconds can be without trails.

 4. ISO Settings